Category Archives: Audio

 • Input at 48, 96 and 192 process at 96

-• Provide an indicator when CD de-emphasis is activated (perhaps make the 16k EQ band light blue instead of read, or blink).
+• Provide an indicator when CD de-emphasis is activated (perhaps change the color of the 16k EQ band).

 • Eliminate the bass attenuation in high gain mode.